 BHT also irritates the eyes, skin and respiratory system; with long-term exposure to high doses of BHT linked to liver, thyroid and kidney problems, impaired lung function, blood coagulation issues, and (in certain situations) tumour growth.

 Label lookouts: BHA, butylated hydroxyanisole, BHT, butylated hydroxytoluene, dibutylhydroxytoluene.

 Butylparaben: See ‘Parabens’.

-Butylphenyl Methylpropional: Often labelled as ‘lilial’, butylphenyl methylpropional synthetically replicates the aroma of the lily of the valley flower.
+Butylphenyl Methylpropional: Sometimes labelled as ‘lilial’, butylphenyl methylpropional synthetically replicates the aroma of the lily of the valley flower.
 It is found in everything from hair products and deodorants, to perfumes, hand soaps, and scented candles.
 Butylphenyl methylpropional is a known dermal and respiratory irritant, and can also be harmful to developing foetuses exposed through their mother’s use of products containing the chemical.

 Label lookouts: butylphenyl methylpropional, lilial, lily aldehyde.

 Chromium: See ‘Lead’.

 Cyclomethicone: See ‘Silicones/Siloxanes’.

 Dibutylhydroxytoluene: See ‘BHA/BHT’.